AltGr/opam-wiki/Packaging.md

 that the package cannot be built or installed under OCaml 4.00.0 or later.

+## Patching sources

+You can instruct OPAM to apply patches to the source code before building a package.
+To do so, you have to add a *patches* field to the opam file, the syntax being of the form `patches: ["bugfix1.patch" "bugfix2.patch"]`, where *bugfix1.patch* and *bugfix2.patch* are two files existing in the directory `files`.
+Before building such a package, OPAM will substitute any opam variable (of the form `%{variable}%`) to their respective values and apply the resulting patches to the source code.
+Only then will the package be built.
+For more information, please look at packages including patches, such as `dbm.1.0`.

 ## Git packages

 It is possible to use a git repository instead of an archive file in